Clown Loach – Everything You Need To Know About

 Clown loaches are also known mistakenly as scale-less fish, the fish itself is not scaled less as it has tiny scales all over its body.

 In the wild, they mostly occupy clear running streams and waterways.
 During the monsoon, when the yearly rainstorm surges, they can likewise be found in flooded forests, fields and dim swampy territories.
-However, their favored territory is a quick-flowing stream, and it is better if their aquariums are built keeping this in mind.
+However, their favoured territory is a quick-flowing stream, and it is better if their aquariums are built keeping this in mind.

 If you are considering buying clown loaches, you should know that this fish can grow to a fairly large size.
 Their lifespan is 15 years on average, but some tend to live for longer than 15 years.